ridafkih/recursive-fizzbuzz/README.md

 # Stupid Fizzbuzz Solution

-Someone in the web development community asked me if I could make a recursive, one-line solution to the FizzBuzz solution.
+Someone in the web development community asked me if I could make a recursive, one-line solution to the FizzBuzz problem.

 What somebody should have asked, is should I.